 The truth is, prayer is indicative of transformation…what people share as prayer requests reflect what they believe about God, what they believe about their relationship with Him, and what they believe the purpose is of the Community Group.
 The shared experiencing of prayer in your Community Group is an opportunity to cultivate group members’ personal transformation, while adding depth to the group’s relationships.

 Start by considering how you might use some of these Creative Expressions of Prayer in your Community Group.
 As a church, we will be focusing on prayer in the first of this year.
 Every Community Group is asked to do a study on prayer in the first trimester of 2012.
-Click here for a listing of suggested studies, or see the 3rd floor Resource Room.
-Also available there is a printed copy of a 4-session Prayer Study, or consider downloading and using one of the following:
+Or consider downloading and using one of the following:

 Being the Answer to Jesus’ Prayer (John 17)

 Prayer That Changed History: 7 Brief Studies of Prayer in the Early Church

 Praying Like Jesus: 10 Brief Studies in Prayer